The Cromwell Fellowships

 FELLOWSHIPS FOR PROGRAM DEVELOPMENT

 The CTL also offers planning grants to bolster an existing interdisciplinary program (minor, concentration, or track) or to explore possibilities for the creation of a new interdisciplinary program (major, minor, concentration, or track.
-Proposals must involve at leas two full-time members of the faculty.
+Proposals must involve at least two full-time members of the faculty.
 Proposals can request any monetary amount up to $3,000 for each year of a two-year term as Cromwell Fellows.

 Planning initiatives may include, but are not limited to, the following: a workshop/retreat that brings Washington College faculty together to discuss an existing or new interdisciplinary program and ideas for its future development; invitation to colleagues at other institutions who have initiated programs similar to what we may want to pursue; travel by Washington College faculty to other institutions that have developed programs similar to what we may want to pursue.
 If you have other ideas for how CTL funds can advance the development of an interdisciplinary program, please feel free to include them in your proposal.